alexarne/Convex-Polygon-Collisions/README.md

     * Diagonals, Static (DIAG/STATIC)

-* The user can control the selected polygon by pressing buttons W, A, S, and D for moving forwards, rotating to its left, moving backwards, and rotating to its right, respectively
+* The user can control the selected polygon by pressing buttons W, A, S, and D for moving forwards, rotating to its left, moving backwards, and rotating to its right, respectively.
+Touch control is available by switching the view of the UI at the bottom

-* The user can spawn new polygons by specifying the amount of sides, whether it can be pushed by other polygons, and its color
+* The user can spawn new polygons by specifying the amount of sides and whether or not it can be pushed by other polygons

 * The user can select another polygon by clicking on it